By Saurav · saavos

 If the conversations on your team are mostly these three categories, lean live-chat-heavy.
 The chatbot still has a role — answering "what's your pricing?" while the rep is finishing another conversation — but it's the supporting cast.

 1. Your inbound is mostly repeat questions.
-Order status, "how do I cancel," "what's in the Pro plan," shipping policy, integration support.
+Order status, "how do I cancel," "what's in the Builder plan," shipping policy, integration support.
 Roughly 40–70% of SMB support volume is the same dozen questions on rotation.
 A trained chatbot deflects these instantly without wasting human time.

 2. You don't have a support team yet.
 Solo founders, two-person teams, side projects.
 Hiring a live chat agent or staffing a rotation is not a feasible 2026 move at $0–$50k MRR.
 A chatbot covers the floor at $19–$49/month.